dconstruct-tech/dash-sdk/docs/dash-nav/nav-guide.md

 | <div class="instructions-div"><div class="instruction-circle">4</div><p style="margin: 0; margin-left: 5px;">Your robot will now run and follow the route that you've created.</p></div><fonst size="3"><font size='2'>|

 <br>
 Enjoy using d.ASH Nav!
-If you require any support, please feel free to contact us here.
+If you require any support, please feel free to contact us <a href="#">here</a>.